Victoria Sellers

-Victoria Sellers (born 20 January 1965) is a British-American model, actress, comedian, and jewellery designer.
+Victoria Sellers (born 20 January 1965) is a British and American model, actress, and reality television personality.

 Early life

 Born in London, Sellers attended Lycée Français de Los Angeles in West Los Angeles, University High School in West Los Angeles and Crossroads School for Arts and Sciences in the class of 1981.

 She became friends with the "Hollywood Madam" Heidi Fleiss in their teens.

 She is the only child from the marriage of actor Peter Sellers and actress Britt Ekland.